stcorp/harp/doc/harpdump.rst

 harpdump
 ========

-With harpdump you can view data from any HARP compliant netCDF/HDF4/HDF5 file.
+Inspect the contents of a HARP compliant netCDF/HDF4/HDF5 file.

 ::